VAT Guide Austria • 2026

 Below is a list of situations that require you to have an Austrian VAT number and settle VAT in Austria:

-• Storage of goods in an Austrian warehouse (consignment warehouse, call-of-stock)
+• Storage of goods in an Austrian warehouse, including consignment stock or call-off stock; more in the Storage

 • Exporting goods from Austria to a country outside the European Union

-• Import of goods into Austria from a country outside the European Union for the purpose of resale
+• Import of goods into Austria from a country outside the European Union for resale; see also Import VAT

-• Non-transactional deliveries and purchases of goods (transfers of goods between foreign warehouses)
+• Non-transactional deliveries and purchases of goods, i.e. transfers of goods between foreign warehouses

-• Organization of conferences and exhibitions in Austria
+• Organisation of conferences and exhibitions in Austria

-• The provision of specific services subject to Austrian VAT, without the application of the reverse charge mechanism.
+• Provision of specific services subject to Austrian VAT without the application of the reverse charge

 What is the tax registration process like in Austria?